alexlapin/ruby-1.9.3-rpm/README.md

 Important:
 ---
-Please remove all other ruby 1.8.x versions from your system and packages (if you don't use rvm).
-Use <code>rpm -qa ruby*</code> to find old packages.
-When run <code>rpm -e</code> for every package from the list you got by find.
+Please remove all other ruby 1.8.x packages from your system (if you don't use rvm).
+Use <code>rpm -qa | grep ^ruby</code> to find old packages.
+Then run <code>rpm -e</code> for every package from the list you got.
+You can use <code>rpm -e | rpm -qa | grep ^ruby</code> as well, but be carefull not to erase packages you need.

 <b><h2>How to install ruby-1.9.3-rpm</h2></b>
 Create rpm for ruby 1.9.3-p327